computational-metabolomics/dmadb-docs/docs/source/misa.rst

 .. image:: images/assay_details1.png

-Upload data files and mapping
+Upload data files and mapping (Admin only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data files (e.g. mzML, raw) should be uploaded to the appriopiate assay for a study.
 This can either be done by
 uploading a zip file of the data files or providing a path to the data files if the file system is available.